Charts¶

 - Boards - Organizing charts in dashboards

-- Variables - Variables in query and chart filters
+- Variables - Variables in query filters and inputs

 - Styling - Themes and color palettes